-- 1. Prior to construction crew mobilization, wetland limits will be flagged with pink neon vinyl ribbons and vernal pool limits will be flagged with orange neon vinyl ribbons tied to vegetation and visible to the crews. - 2.
+- 1. Prior to construction crew mobilization, wetland limits will be flagged with pink neon vinyl ribbons tied to vegetation and visible to the crews. - 2.
 Proposed pole locations will be staked in the field with numbered grade stakes. - 3.
 Crews will be provided with approved plans depicting work areas and required matting and erosion controls to be used to avoid and minimize jurisdictional impacts. - 4.
 Civil crews will mobilize to the project vicinity.
 It is anticipated that the Contractor will secure a marshalling yard outside of the ROW in a previously disturbed or developed area that will be used for delivery of materials, field office and parking. - 5.
 Crews will establish construction track pads, where appropriate, as access is established from public roads into the ROW.
 Traffic control will be implemented, as required, by DOT or local access approvals. - 6.
 Erosion and sediment control BMPs will be installed prior to land disturbing activities. - 7.
 Civil crews will begin removing topsoil and establishing gravel access roads along designated routes. - 8.
 Timber matting will be laid down across wetland crossings and around existing pole locations that are in or adjacent to wetlands. - 9.
 Once access is established, line crews will mobilize to start drilling activities associated with pole replacements and temporary poles. - 10.
-New steel poles and temporary poles will be installed.
+New steel poles will be installed.
 Existing conductors and static wire will be transferred to new steel poles until all new steel poles are installed. - 11.
-New conductor and optical grounding wire will replace existing conductor and static wire.
-Temporary poles will be removed. - 12.
-Old poles, conductor, insulators, and any other type of construction debris will be removed from the site and properly disposed. - 13.
+Old poles, conductor, insulators, and any other type of construction debris will be removed from the site and properly disposed. - 12.
 Work pad restoration will begin following line construction completion.
 Work pads will be covered with topsoil, seeded, and mulched.
-A portion of each work pad will be maintained for future access. - 14.
+A portion of each work pad will be maintained for future access. - 13.
 Timber matting will be removed from wetland areas.
-Care should be taken to remove any pieces of matting that break off during mat removal. - 15.
-If required, wetland areas will be smoothed, seeded with an appropriate wetland seed mix, and mulched to ensure revegetation. - 16.
-Access roads will be pulled back from wetland areas by a minimum of 10-15 feet. - 17.
-Civil crews should ensure that appropriate water diversion BMPs implemented for the access roads are functioning prior to demobilizing from the ROW. - 18.
+Care shall be taken to remove any pieces of matting that break off during mat removal. - 14.
+If required, wetland areas will be smoothed, seeded with an appropriate wetland seed mix, and mulched to ensure revegetation. - 15.
+Access roads will be pulled back from wetland areas by a minimum of 10-15 feet. - 16.
+Civil crews should ensure that appropriate water diversion BMPs implemented for the access roads are functioning prior to demobilizing from the ROW. - 17.
 Sediment and erosion controls should remain in place until areas are stabilized and then be removed and properly disposed.
-If sediment and erosion controls can fully decompose, then erosion controls can remain in place after demobilization. - 19.
+If sediment and erosion controls can fully decompose, then erosion controls can remain in place after demobilization. - 18.
 Wetland areas will be assessed by a qualified environmental monitor to ensure wetland vegetation is reestablished within impacted areas prior to releasing the contractor.